 The clinical advisor must:

-- Be a medical radiation technologist with a CAMRT CTIC(R) credential OR have a minimum of five years’ experience in the practice of CT imaging
+- Be a medical radiation technologist with a CAMRT CTIC credential and/or a medical radiation technologist having a minimum of five years’ experience in the practice of CT imaging*

-- Not be currently registered in the CTIC program
+- Not be currently registered in any of the CT Certificate programs

-- Verify that others delegated to assess the candidate are credentialed and competent in their practice.
+- Identify others delegated to assess the candidate and ensure they are credentialed and competent in their practice

 Candidates in the CTIC program must complete both the didactic and clinical components within a five-year timeframe.
 This timeframe begins on the date of successful completion of the first CT course used toward the CTIC program.